 The following five resolutions will spur you on in personal development.
 And while we won’t promise they’ll be a snap to stick with, you’ll definitely reap the benefits if you do.

 That wellness guru you follow on Instagram is always talking about boundaries for a reason: setting them helps you acknowledge and respect your own self-worth.
 They allow you to move through your life in a way that feels safe, while still allowing you plenty of room to grow.
 So this year, dedicate yourself to figuring out what boundaries you need to set, and re-evaluating your current ones.
 Start small by setting a boundary that’s relatively easy to maintain (like pledging not to gossip), and then gradually work your way up.

 Acknowledge Your Body

 Let’s be real: if you’re not currently on a workout regimen, then promising you’ll get to the gym four times a week, every week in 2020 is setting yourself up for failure.
 So instead of setting an unrealistic fitness goal, commit to listening to your body.
-That could be heading to a yoga class if you’re feeling stiff or taking the dog on a long walk if you’re feeling a bit restless.
-This is also a great way to approach changing your eating habits in a way that encourages growth, and doesn’t leave room for beating yourself up for indulging a little bit.
-Listen to what your body needs and start eating from there – you’ll learn more about yourself than any diet will ever teach you in the process.
+That could be doing yoga if you’re feeling stiff or taking the dog on a long walk if you’re feeling a bit restless.
+This is also a great way to approach changing your eating habits in a way that encourages growth and doesn’t leave room for beating yourself up for indulging a little bit.
+Listen to what your body needs and start eating from there—you’ll learn more about yourself than any diet will ever teach you in the process.

 Channel Your Inner Bookworm